 You are strongly encouraged to annotate.
 You may use any style of annotation that will enable you to successfully complete the dialectical journal and be prepared for class discussions, class assignments, and/or AP style timed writings.
 That said, I will not grade your annotations.
 They are for you; therefore, only annotate for yourself.
-Some students heavily annotate.
-Others do not.
-By this point in your school career, I trust that you know what works for you.
-Regardless of your annotation method (circling, highlighting, various colored post it notes, coded symbols, notes in the margin), it would be helpful for your annotations to, at the very least, identify excerpts that could be used to write about the following:
+Some students heavily annotate, highlighting multiple excerpts for possible use.
+(I'm one of those!)
+Others do not and do not suffer for it.
+By this point, I trust you know what works for you.
+Regardless of your annotation style (heavy or light) and method (circling, highlighting, various colored post it notes, coded symbols, notes in the margin), it would be helpful for your annotations to identify excerpts that speak to you.
+Then, consider which to use in a dialectical journal for further analysis on some of the following:

 - A. Diction: Note the choice of words the author uses, especially if you see patterns of words with a similar effect. - B. Syntax: Note when a sentence or grouping of sentences seems especially impactful.
-When this happens you may want to examine their structure, the arrangement of words within them, their length or brevity, their type (questions, exclamations, declaratives, rhetorical, periodic, simple, complex or compound) - C. Character and Conflict (two types literary elements): Trace the psychological development of the main character(s), as they encounter conflicts on their journey.
+When this happens you may want to examine their structure, the arrangement of words within them, their length or brevity, their type (questions, exclamations, declaratives, rhetorical, periodic, simple, complex or compound) - C. Character and Conflict (two types literary elements): Trace the psychological development of the main character(s), as they encounter conflicts within themselves and between each other and their society during the course of their journey.
 Usually the resolution or lack thereof heavily impacts theme development. - D. Literary Techniques: These are various tools and techniques the author uses to best convey their message.
-Common devices include figurative language, such as simile, metaphor, personification, and allusion, alliteration, rhyme, parallelism; but there are many others.
+Common devices include figurative language, such as symbol, simile, metaphor, personification, and allusion, alliteration, rhyme, parallelism; but there are many others.
 See https://literarydevices.net/ for a fuller list, but don't worry about learning all of this right now.
 Just look for what you are already familiar with. - E. Literary Elements: Trace patterns, repetitions, and recurring elements within the text, including images, phrases, situations, symbols, archetypes, motifs, mood, themes, symbols, etc. Here is where you can employ concepts you learned about in How to Read Literature Like a Professor.
-When you notice point(s) from a particular chapter applying, then identify and analyze them.
+When you notice point(s) from a particular chapter applying within the novel, identify and analyze them.
 Try to identify four.
 Pay special attention to emerging thematic concepts.
-Let's say the thematic concept of "love" is being explored.
-What is the author saying about love?
-What is the truth about it that is being revealed?
-It could be "Love is a powerful force that helps overcome obstacles."
-Note: Love is not a thematic concept of Things FallApart. - F. Tone (literary element): Identify the writer's tone and any major shifts in tone that occur.
+Let's say the thematic concept of "father son relationships" is being explored.
+What is the author saying about father son relationships?
+What truth or question about it that is being revealed and/or explored?
+It could be "How important are concrete expressions of a father's love to a son's success?" or "Consistent and concrete expressions of a father's love hinder as well as aid in a son's success."
+Note: This is not a thematic concept of The Scarlet Letter. - F. Tone (literary element): Identify the writer's tone and any major shifts in tone that occur.
 Words that describe an author's tone might include critical, angry, sympathetic, caustic, satirical, melancholy, ironic, etc.

-Dialectical Journal Directions for Things Fall Apart: Due August 21st
+Dialectical Journal Directions for The Scarlet Letter: Due August 17th